cybermats/boop.fyi/content/posts/atarist/getting-started/index.md

 Which text editor doesn't much matter.
 As Steven mentions on the post I linked, most modern text editors have support for syntax highlighting for assembler in general, and the 68000 in particular.
 Be that Visual Studio Code, Emacs, vim or Sublime Text.

+# Prerequisites #

+These tutorials assumes that you have a basic understanding of how CPUs work.
+For example, you know what a register is, how stacks works, and that we have different addressing modes.
+You are not expected to know anything about the 68000, or how the memory registers are laid out in the Atari ST. That's what we will explore together.

 With this we should be ready to start learning!
 Continued in the next post.